TalariaSoftware/ncmanager-help/committees/create.md

 ## Standing Committees

 Standing committees are designed to exist in perpetuity.
 They are defined in neighborhood council bylaws.
-You can read Article VII, section 1 of your NC bylaws to see what standing committees exist.
+Article VII, section 1 of your NC bylaws show what standing committees exist.

 In order to create a new standing committee, you need to modify the NC bylaws.
 Article XIII of the bylaws describes how to make amendments.